Zhiliang-Bai/Patho-DBiT/Spatial data visualization/Pixel identification/Image processing.md

 Useful pixels are identified by dividing the tissue scan image into 50x50 or 100x100 pixel squares that align with Patho-DBiT microfluidic barcoded pixels.
 The intensity within each square is calculated, and only those with signals above a set threshold are retained.

-There two steps: To run the Matlab script "Pixel_identification.m"
+The Photoshop software will be used to generate a black and white image for pixel identification following the following steps:

-1. Use Photoshop or other photo editing software to crop the microscope image into exactly the size of the DBiT-seq covering area.
-For example, the upperleft of the image should be the 1x1 pixel of DBiT-seq, and the lowerright is the 50x50.
+1. Use Photoshop to crop the tissue scan image to maintain only region of interest that Patho-DBiT covered.
+The upperleft of the image should be the 1x1 pixel, and the lowerright is the 50x50.
 No space is allowed.
-See "FFPE-2.jpg" for example.
+See Figure 1 for example.

 2. Use threashold function under Image->adjustment menu to adjust the image, so that your tissue is black and background is compeletely white.
 3. Invert the color of the image.
 The final image is like "FFPE-2_BW.jpg" in the Example_Data folder.